phpeso/doc/source/extend.rst

 * If the request object is not supported, the service MUST return the ``ErrorResponse``.
 * The service MUST return a response object that corresponds to the request :ref:`according to the model <model>`.
-* You do not need to declare responses in the response type hint that you don't plan to return.
+* The service MAY add custom request objects but not custom response objects.
-  Therefore only the ``ErrorResponse`` is required.
+* You do not need to declare responses in the response type hint that you don't plan to return, therefore only the ``ErrorResponse`` is required.
   See PHP manual for Covariance_ and `Union Types`_ in PHP.
-* If the request can't be handled for expected and valid reasons, the method MUST return an instance of ``ErrorResponse`` that wraps an instance of ``Peso\Core\Exceptions\PesoResponseException`` (NOT throw!)
+* If the request can't be handled for expected and valid reasons, the method MUST return an instance of ``ErrorResponse`` that wraps an instance of ``Peso\Core\Exceptions\PesoResponseException``.
+(MUST NOT throw!)
   For example, if the currency pair or the request type itself is unsupported.
-* If the request can't be handled for some unexpected reason, like network failure or unexpected response from the server, the method MUST throw an instance of ``Peso\Core\Exceptions\RuntimeException``.
+* If the request can't be handled for some unexpected reason, like network failure or unexpected response from a server, the method MUST throw an instance of ``Peso\Core\Exceptions\RuntimeException``.

 .. _Covariance: https://www.php.net/manual/en/language.oop5.variance.php